 This is a modern shooting gear made of a unique system of oblong cams, wheels, cables and limbs.
 The main parts are: axle, cables, bow string, wrist wrap, nock, peep sight, cable rod/cable rollers, bottom cam, top cam, upper limb, limb bolt, bow sight, arrow rest, grip, stabilizer, limb bolt, lower limb.
 Typically, energy is stored in the gear by drawing it back in a recurve manner.

 However, the draw weight is exceptionally reduced due to the inclusion of the cams.
 The mechanical advantage that lessens the energy needed to draw is referred to as let-off.
 The reduced draw weight allows you to hold the equipment at full draw.
 This means that you do not have to struggle with the draw weight, allowing you more than enough time to lock on your target.
+See our review of the top compound bow that can help you catch your game.

 This is an archery tool that is curved twice as an alternative of just once.
 Its main parts are: limb, string, sight, sight window, clicker, arrow rest, stabilizer thread, riser, grip, center string serving and nock.